Can You Recycle Plastic Bags? (Explained & Solved!)

 Yes, but some states, cities, and counties have banned plastic bags.
 California was the first state to ban plastic bags back in 2014.

-Over 300 localities have regulations against plastic bags across over 20 states.
-Plus, over 120 countries have some type of plastic bag regulation as well.
+Over 300 localities in over 20 states have regulations against plastic bags.
+Plus, over 120 countries have some regulation of plastic bags.
 Some stores ask customers to pay an extra fee to use plastic bags to dissuade them from using them.

-In places that have banned plastic bags, their collection areas may be less common.
-And keep in mind that because of COVID-19, some stores have paused their plastic bag collections, so it may be a good idea to call the store before your drop-off.
+In places that have banned plastic bags, collection areas may be less common.
+Also, keep in mind that some stores have paused their plastic bag collections because of COVID-19, so it may be a good idea to call the store before your drop-off.

 How are Plastic Bags Recycled?

-Specialized equipment melts plastic bags down to create new plastic bags, or other plastic products, such as decks, benches, tables, fences, and playground equipment.
-Often, the plastic is reformed into pellets, which are sometimes shipped to a company to turn into composite lumber.
+Specialized equipment melts plastic bags down to create new bags or other plastic products, such as decks, benches, tables, fences, and playground equipment.
+The plastic is often reformed into pellets, which are sometimes shipped to a company to turn into composite lumber.

 What are Plastic Bags Made Of?